LandscapeGeoinformatics/lgeo_datacube_pub/README.md

-# Code supplement: National data cube for environmental modelling and monitoring
+# Code supplement: National dataset for environmental modelling and monitoring

 This repository contains scripts for processing and managing data layers published by the Landscape Geoinformatics Lab: https://geokuup.ee/estonia?locale=en.